 Let’s get this out of the way first.
-As we explain in this article, we feel very strongly that you should purchase a diamond from a reputable online retailer like Blue Nile or James Allen.
-You will see some comparisons below (and you can read much more about it in the reviews of specific stores) that even after negotiating, the retailers we went to in Hong Kong were typically 30%-40% more expensive than the comparable rings we found online.
+As we explain in our article, the best place to buy a diamond engagement ring is from a reputable online retailer like Blue Nile or James Allen.
+We provide some comparisons below and you can read much more about it in the reviews of specific shops.
+Even after negotiating, the rings at the retailers we visited in Hong Kong were typically 30%-40% more expensive than comparable rings we found online.

-For the most part the diamonds were nice but very overpriced.
+For the most part, the diamonds were nice but very overpriced.
 The largest diamond we saw at Luk Fook was a 2.03ct round diamond for HK$ 252,300.
 Here is a stunning 2.04ct round diamond from Blue Nile for HK$ 139,854.
 If you place the ring in this comparable setting the total is HK$ 144,553.
 So the Luk Fook ring was 75% more expensive than an identical diamond ring that you can buy online from Blue Nile.

 Other notable locations are Chow Sang Sang and TSL and Prince Jewellery and Watch.
 While these retailers don’t have the same overwhelming presence as Chow Tai Fook or Luk Fook, they still offer plenty of options around Hong Kong.
 The most luxurious experience we had was at Prince, but their diamonds left a lot to be desired.
 They seemed like a fantastic option if you are looking for luxury watches.

 Hong Kong may be blanketed with large retail chains, but there are still plenty of independent retailers.
 We found much wider variety in quality when visiting the smaller locations.
 We found some terrible diamonds like this poorly cut diamond from Fook’s Jewellers, and we experienced very aggressive sales tactics at Lao Feng Xiang.